Toggle mobile menu visibility

 Key contacts

-If you would like some talk to a member of our team for additional support and guidance, then please email us on inclusionandsend@norfolk.gov.uk
+If you would like some talk to a member of our team for additional support and guidance, please call 0333 313 7165.
+This phone line is open on weekdays, from 9am to 5pm.
+You can also email inclusionandsend@norfolk.gov.uk if you are unable to call.

 Early Years Advisers - for behaviour support in early years settings, contact csearlyyearsadviceline@norfolk.gov.uk